 Swedish Fish are an iconic candy.
 The gooey fish are a staple in every candy jar, they perform celebratory swims across Candy Crush Saga screens, and they’ve even made an appearance as the red-hued filling of limited-edition Oreos!
 But what are Swedish Fish?
 And are they really from Sweden?
+And more importantly, who makes Swedish Fish, anyways?

 According to an article on Mental Floss, Swedish Fish were created by Malaco—a confectionary based in Sweden.
 Swedish Fish were considered a wine gum.
 Before you make bad “drink like a fish” jokes, rest assured that wine gums don’t really include any wine or alcohol.
 It’s just a candy term.